KCB4Rockstar/Structure-Explorer-Fabric-Mod/README.md

 ---

-## Translations
+## 🗣 Translations

 Vanilla structure names are now properly named by default.
+e.g. `minecraft:fortress` ➡ **Nether Fortress**
 Methods of translating them from other mods can be done following the instructions below.

 ## Translations Folder — `translations/`